 Introduction

-Stickr.js is a jQuery plugin that helps you create multiple sticky elements on a page and comes with a robust set of options that allows anyone to make it work great on their setup.
-It is designed to allow an element to stick to the top of the screen as while scrolling without moving outside of the parent container or the container set in the options.
+that allows anyone to make it work great on their setup.
+It is designed to allow an element to stick to the top of the screen as

-Stickr.js is designed to allow an element to stick to the top of the screen as page scrolls down, but without moving outside of the parent container.
+is designed to allow an element to stick to the top of the screen as page scrolls down,

 Example Nr.
 1